amandabee/workshops/2019/advanced_media_institute/charts.md

 This is a pretty solid example of the kind of chart that NYT does a great job with.
 What stands out?

 * The title tells you what they see in the chart.
+* The description walks you through it in clear accessible language.
-* Labels point you to key points
+* Labels direct you to key points
 * Axis labels are kept to a minimum, especially when we don't need them.
-* They cite their source, but it isn't in bold.
+* They cite their source

 ## Don't make bad charts
 There's a world of [really bad charts](https://www.reddit.com/r/dataisugly/) on Reddit.

 Charts and illustrations should make a story more clear or draw you in.
 It is possible to include [charts that do neither](https://www.nbcnews.com/politics/meet-the-press/democratic-voters-weigh-ideal-2020-candidate-traits-n978621).
-This is kind of cheating because they're grabbing stills that are probably closer to pull quotes than anything else, but the charts are really hard to make sense of.
+Using this as an example might be cheating because they're grabbing stills that are probably closer to pull quotes than anything else, but the charts are really hard to make sense of.
 You can [use their data](https://www.documentcloud.org/documents/6189211-19253-NBCWSJ-July-Poll-7-11-2019-Release.html) to revise their charts if you want to play around.
-Overall, there is some great reporting in CalMatter's 2018 report on [Homeless in California—what the data reveals](https://calmatters.org/articles/homeless-in-california-what-the-data-reveals/) but skim down to the charts. » *Question:* Do they hold up for you?
+Overall, there is some great reporting in CalMatter's 2018 report on [Homeless in California—what the data reveals](https://calmatters.org/articles/homeless-in-california-what-the-data-reveals/) but skim down to the charts.

+» *Question:* Look through the CalMatters Homelessness charts.
+Do they hold up for you?

+# Three Charts from One Table

+When the CDC released new data on the age at which American women give birth for the first time, they prompted a lot of different headlines.
+More than one proclaimed that "Millennials are having fewer children" adding "the human race" to the ever-growing list of [things millennials have killed](https://duckduckgo.com/?q=things+millennials+killed).

-Are **millenials really having fewer children**?
+Are **millennials really having fewer children**?
 The answer is probably "duh, of course they are".
-But looking at stories about the data there are a lot of examples of y-axis shenanigans:
+But looking at stories that were published when the data was released, there are a lot of examples of chart shenanigans:

 One writer cribbed his charts from Business Insider, but check out the y-axis in [the chart he included](https://www.linkedin.com/pulse/why-many-millennials-wont-have-children-michael-spencer/).

-» *Question*: what is wrong with his x-axis?
+And then check ou this x-axis.

+» *Question*: What's going on here?

 ![image]({{site.baseurl}}/2018/advanced_media_institute/births_linkedin.jpeg)

-Look at the same data with a wider Y-axis spread, you see something that looks a lot more like a steady trend, as in an [NPR piece](https://www.npr.org/sections/health-shots/2016/01/14/462816458/average-age-of-first-time-moms-keeps-climbing-in-the-u-s) about the same data [or the CDC report](https://www.cdc.gov/nchs/data/databriefs/db232.pdf) that precipitated the coverage.
+Look at the same data with a wider Y-axis spread, you see something that looks a lot more like a steady trend, as in [this chart from the original  CDC report](https://www.cdc.gov/nchs/data/databriefs/db232.pdf) suggests.

 ![image]({{site.baseurl}}/2018/advanced_media_institute/births_cdc.png)

+In their coverage, [NPR takes a step back](https://www.npr.org/sections/health-shots/2016/01/14/462816458/average-age-of-first-time-moms-keeps-climbing-in-the-u-s) and looks at a longer trend.

 ![image]({{site.baseurl}}/2018/advanced_media_institute/births_npr.png)

-**Discussion:** What data would get at the question in the headline?
+**Discussion:** Which y-axis is fair?
+What data would get at the question in the headline?
 We want to know the mean age at first birth, and the birth rate.
 And we want to know whether millennials stand out or are consistent with long-standing trends.

-# Making a simple chart
+## Chart One: Age at First Birth

-I grabbed the data from the CDC report cited in most of the pieces above.
-It's at [age_at_birth.csv](age_at_birth.csv) -- control-click or right click to copy the URL.
+I pulled the data from the CDC report cited in most of the pieces above. _[National Vital Statistics Reports, Vol. 64, No. 1, January 15, 2015](https://www.cdc.gov/nchs/data/nvsr/nvsr64/nvsr64_01.pdf) [Table I–1](https://www.cdc.gov/nchs/data/nvsr/nvsr64/nvsr64_01_tables.pdf#i01)._  You can see what the original looked like at  [age_at_birth.csv](age_at_birth.csv).
+It needed some cleanup, so I processed it in Workbench:  <https://app.workbenchdata.com/workflows/6631/>

-You can see my process at <https://app.workbenchdata.com/workflows/6631/> -- start by giving Workbench the URL for the raw data.
+1. To chart it, we're going to start by giving Datawrapper the URL for the raw data. <https://app.workbenchdata.com/public/moduledata/live/28665.csv>

-1. Find the URL to download the csv from workbench or copy the live link.
 2. Make a new chart in Datawrapper.
 Use "Link External Dataset" to provide the URL.
-We could probably use workbench to serve the data but Datawrapper is a safer choice.
 3. Power through step 2 ("Check and Describe") but we'll come back to it.
 4. Look at the raw chart.
 5. Back to Step 2 ("Check and Describe") to select individual columns that we want to hide from the visualization.